AI Toolset for Software Architects (Q1 2026)

 Our Current Thoughts on Working with AI Tools

-After another quarter of hands-on work, three things stand out as field notes from the trenches:
+After another quarter of hands-on work, four things stand out as field notes from the trenches:

 Prompting is an engineering discipline.
 Own the context.
 We consistently observe a significant difference between sessions that have too little context (under-informed, generic output) and sessions that have too much context (noisy, unfocused output).
 There is no silver bullet — but the habit of researching and documenting context close to the task before starting an AI session pays dividends every time.